Dvergasteinn - the Rock of the Dwarfs - by Seyðisfjörður in East-Iceland - Icelandic Folklore

 It is well worth popping down there to have a look at the rock.

-The blue church at Seyðisfjörður village and the replica of Dvergasteinn rock
+The Blue Church in Seyðisfjörður town and the replica of Dvergasteinn rock

 Dvergasteinn rock is located 3 km outside of Seyðisfjörður village by road no 951.
 GPS: N65° 17' 23.292" W13° 55' 46.280"

-One of the biggest attractions in Seyðisfjörður is the rainbow street with the blue church at the end of the street.
+One of the biggest attractions in Seyðisfjörður is the rainbow footpath with the Blue Church at the end of the street.
 It makes for a very beautiful photo :)

 I love such rainbow locations and search for them on my travels around Iceland :)